SakshamBindal17/Youtube-Playlist-Downloader/README.md

 # YouTube Playlist Downloader

 The **YouTube Playlist Downloader** is a Python-based tool that simplifies downloading entire YouTube playlists in a **sequential and organized manner**.
-Users can easily extract video URLs, process them, and download all videos in a **serializable way**, ensuring each video is downloaded one by one.
+Users can easily extract video URLs, process them, and download all videos in a **serializable way**, ensuring each video is downloaded individually.
 The tool automatically saves each video with a **serial number corresponding to its order in the playlist**, making it easy to keep track of the original sequence.
-It also includes robust error handling by generating an Excel file that highlights undownloaded videos, making it easy to identify and reattempt any failed downloads.
+It also includes robust error handling by generating an Excel file highlighting undownloaded videos, making it easy to identify and reattempt any failed downloads.
 This project is designed to provide a seamless and automated experience for managing YouTube playlists efficiently.

 ## Features

 - Downloads videos from YouTube playlists in a **sequential order**.
 - Saves videos with a **serial number corresponding to their position in the playlist**.
-- Creates a folder with the same name as the CSV file where all the downloaded videos are stored.
+- Creates a folder with the **same name as the CSV file** where all the downloaded videos are stored.
-- Robust retry mechanism to handle download errors effectively.
+- Robust **retry mechanism** to handle download errors effectively.
 - Supports videos with resolutions up to **1080p**, ensuring high-quality downloads.
 - After downloading all the videos, the terminal will display a message indicating whether all videos were downloaded successfully.
-- If any videos failed to download, the terminal will list them, and moreover these videos will be highlighted in red in the generated Excel file for easy identification.
+- If any videos fail to download, the terminal will list them.
+Moreover, these videos will be highlighted in red in the generated Excel file for easy identification.

 ## Prerequisites